+I used Zotero for bibliographies.
+I just used it to store and organize all the published papers I’ve saved.
+It’s a helpful reference tool with a Word plugin.
 Zotero has a section for you to collect your own publications and the ability to have a shared library.

 I love RescueTime.
 It tracks what I do automatically, like what internet sites and applications I’m on.
 It also categorizes them on a range of productivity.
 I love it.
 I tried Toggl briefly, and it does what it should great—but I don’t like manual time-tracking as much.

 I love Duolingo.
 I can learn new languages in a fun, interactive way.
 It has a feature to translate books too.
 You can connect with your friends, and see whose leading in learning.

 I so love Notability.
 I used to use Mead notebook binders.
 But I saw college peers use iPads to take notes and a couple years in, I decided I wanted to use that too.
 Notability is my app of choice and was worth the $10 or so for me.
 There’s an app for both the iPad and Mac (which are purchased separately).
 I like being able to view notes on my Mac and write in a different note on my iPad.
 I also used the Apple Pencil with this.
 Notability can also export notes in different formats and backup notes to Google Drive, Dropbox, and cloud sites.